embl-cba/cats/publication/draft.md

 - We therefore felt that it is useful to develop a novel user-friendly tool that combines the power of deep convolution with the speed of a random forest classifier.
 Here, we present the implementation of such a tool as well as some example applications.

-##
 ## Implementation
-##

 The DFRF segmentation tool is implemented as a Fiji plugin and can be installed via Fiji's update manager.
-The DCFRF plugin is based on the Trainable Weka Segmentation (TWS) plugin [Ref_TWS].
+The DFRF plugin is based on the Trainable Weka Segmentation (TWS) plugin [Ref_TWS].
 Just like the TWS our novel tool shares many features with ilastik (@Ignacio: something else?!).
 To guide potential users and future developers it is very important to outline similarities and differences of these tools, however, for the sake of readabilty we decided to omit those comparisons in the main text, but opted for a tabular form (see Table_CompareImplementations).

 ## Deep feature computation